sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/info/getting-in/how-to-get-in.md

 {{< hint warning >}}
 <i class="fa-solid fa-triangle-exclamation" style="color: #FFD43B;"></i> **Warning**

-Check thoroughly all the deadlines for registering for a selection on the document posted in the download box at [ACSAI and other restricted access degrees](https://www.uniroma1.it/en/pagina/restricted-access-degree-programmes-tolc-i-and-selections)
+Check thoroughly all the deadlines for registering on the document posted in the download box [here](https://corsidilaurea.uniroma1.it/en/corso/2024/29932/iscriversi)
 {{< /hint >}}

 First things first, you have to register on [Infostud](https://www.studenti.uniroma1.it/phoenixreg/index.html) in order to obtain an ID number.
 The email address inserted during the procedures will be used for communications, so it is better to chose an address you frequently check.